 I remember my first time in Barcelona, and how confused I was about the funicular, Teleférico and Aeri del Port.
 It took me quite some time to understand everything, so here it is.

-Funicular is a train that runs from Paral-lel subway station till Montjuic hill.
+Funicular is a train that runs from Paral-lel subway station to Montjuic Hill.
 The ride, which takes several minutes, is part of the subway system, so if you already are in the underground, there is no need to pay for the funicular.
 At the final destination of the funicular get out of the station and turn to the right: here is the Teleférico.

-Teleférico is the cable car that runs from the terminus station of the funicular to the Montjuic castle.
-And Teleférico del Puerto or Aeri del Port is the cable car that starts at the Miramar restaurant in the Carretera de Montjuic on the hill and ends on Passeig de Joan Borbo at the seaside (or, maybe, vice-versa).
+Teleférico is the cable car that runs from the terminus station of the funicular to Montjuic Castle.
+And Teleférico del Puerto or Aeri del Port is the cable car that starts at the Miramar restaurant in the Carretera de Montjuic on the hill and ends on Passeig de Joan Borbo at the seaside (you can take it from the seaside up to the hill as well).

 Any other ideas?